groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/ps-to-pdf.md

         - icon: "far fa-file-PS"
           title: " About PS File Format"
           content: |
             PostScript (PS) is a general-purpose page description language used in the business of desktop and electronic publishing.
-The main focus of PostScript (PS) is to facilitate the two-dimensional graphic design.
-Most languages require a distinct compilation stage before the code execution while Post Script (PS) format support a runtime straight forward interpretation.
-Its early version defines the graphical shapes, different text appearances and modelled imageries on printed pages or displayed pages, following the rules of Adobe imaging model.
-A program of PS is able to intercommunicate a document description between a composition and printing system keeping the device independent and high-level.
-Moreover this program is also capable of governing the appearance of text and graphics on a display.
+The main focus of PostScript (PS) is to facilitate two-dimensional graphic design.
+Most languages require a distinct compilation stage before the code execution while Post Script (PS) format support a runtime straightforward interpretation.

           link: "https://docs.fileformat.com/page-description-language/ps/"

     format:
         # format loop
-        - icon: "far fa-file-PDF"
+        - icon: "far fa-file-alt"
           title: " About PDF File Format"
           content: |
             Portable Document Format (PDF) is a type of document created by Adobe back in 1990s.
 The purpose of this file format was to introduce a standard for representation of documents and other reference material in a format that is independent of application software, hardware as well as Operating System.
 PDF files can be opened in Adobe Acrobat Reader/Writer as well in most modern browsers like Chrome, Safari, Firefox via extensions/plug-ins.
-Most of the commercially available software suites also offer conversion of their documents to PDF file format without the requirement of any additional software component.
-Thus, PDF file format has full capability to contain information like text, images, hyperlinks, form-fields, rich media, digital signatures, attachments, metadata, Geospatial features and 3D objects in it that can become as part of source document.

           link: "https://docs.fileformat.com/view/pdf/"